malcolm-kee/react-declarative-ui/pages/conclusion.md

 # React

-- view code is declarative
+- view code is declarative (data in -> view out)
-- side effect is declarative
+- side effect is declarative (dependencies change -> do something)
-- DOM API is declarative
+- DOM API is declarative (use event)
-- allows you to compose functionality cleanly
+- allows you to compose functionality cleanly (you can pass functionality/value of a hook to another hook)